paragbharne/DevSecOps/GHAS.md

 ---

-## 📊 3.Analysis
+## 📊 3.
+Benefits and Challenges

 ### ✅ Benefits:
-1. **Shift-Left Security**:
+1. **Early Detection**:
-   - Vulnerabilities are detected at the commit or pull request stage, reducing the risk of introducing issues into production.
+   - Vulnerabilities are identified at the commit or pull request stage, reducing the risk of introducing issues into production.

-2. **Automated Scanning**:
+2. **Automation**:
-   - CodeQL, Dependabot, and Secret Scanning run automatically on every push, pull request, and schedule.
+   - Scans are triggered automatically on every push, pull request, and schedule.

 3. **Centralized Insights**:
-   - All security alerts are visible in the GitHub Security Dashboard, making it easy to track and resolve issues.
+   - All security alerts are visible in the GitHub Security Dashboard, simplifying tracking and resolution.

 4. **Reduced Risk**:
    - Early detection of secrets and CVEs prevents credential leaks and supply chain attacks.

-5. **Low Overhead**:
+5. **Seamless Integration**:
-   - Native integration with GitHub Actions eliminates the need for additional tools or agents.
+   - Native to GitHub Actions, requiring no additional tools or agents.

-### ⚠️ Advantages:
+### ⚠️ Challenges:
 1. **CI/CD Overhead**:
    - CodeQL scans may add 30–60 seconds to CI jobs, depending on the project size.